solucon-cloud/StarterKit/README.md

 ## Information about hardware
 ### What is the IoT-Starter Kit for SOLUCON platform
 Arduino is an open-source development platform for physical computing.
 It is intended for hobbyists, designers or anyone interested to build interactive objects.
 The IoT-Starter Kit consist one Arduino Mega 2060, Q-Loud IoT-shield for Arduino and a Q-loud Gateway.
-Q-loud IoT-shield is a cc430-based device.
+This shield is a cc430-based device.
 It is a demonstration tool, intended to convince tech staff of a potential customer that our platform is exactly what they need.

 The device has the following inputs (device to cloud):